pulumi/pulumi/docs/design/packages.md

 It is illegal to mark a `static` method as either `sealed` or `abstract`.

-Module functions and lambdas are required to define a `body`, which is a NutIL block.
+Module functions and lambdas are required to define a `body`, which is a CocoIL block.
 Class methods often have one, but it can be omitted, in which case the method must be abstract and concrete subclasses must provide a `body` block.

 Any function can be marked with `intrinsic: true` to delegate execution to a runtime intrinsic.
 This is used to